"I TELL STORIES FOR THE WORLD TO SEE, TO GENERATE CHANGE AND UNDERSTANDING."

 Diana’s career has seen her work collaboratively with Emmy Award-winning companies, international award winning cinematographers and top Australian agencies.
 2017 saw the release of Diana’s first feature documentary 'The New Hustle', the story of three successful tech start-up companies in Australia, which premiered at ACMI and enjoyed exclusive online distribution through iTunes.

 Diana is a strong supporter of gender equality in the industry.
 She is the current administrator for Women In Film & Television, Australia, founder of the Victorian chapter of Screen Vixens, and a Founding Member for NOW Australia.
-She recently presented the event 'Time's Up - A Forum For Change' for WIFT Victoria, supported by Film Vic and Arts Centre Melbourne and is committed to continue working towards change.
+Recently Diana has coordinated event 'Time's Up - A Forum For Change' with WIFT Victoria, and managed the ‘Raising Films Screen Industry Forum’ with WIFT Australia.

 THE NEW HUSTLE